-- write to the DLC stating that you wish to object to the application, and why - include your full name, residential address, email address, and contact phone number - ensure that your objection is received within 25 working days after the first public notice in your local newspaper - if you want to participate in the hearing in support of your objection, it is important to say that and include information on what would require you to attend e.g. video conferencing so you can attend remotely.
+- write to the district licensing committee stating that you wish to object to the application, and why - include your full name, address and contact phone number - say how you have a greater interest in the application than the public generally, if it's not obvious from the fact that you're a close neighbour - ensure that your objection is received within 15 working days after the first public notice in your local newspaper.

-Remember, you only have 25 working days to make an objection, so it's important to act quickly.
-Working days are weekdays, excluding public holidays, and excluding 20 December - 15 January.
-Also excluded are Mondays where a public holiday falls on a weekend and is Mondayised - e.g. Waitangi Day or ANZAC Day.
+Remember, you only have 15 working days to make an objection, so it's important to act quickly.
 You don't need to have all your arguments well thought out at this stage, as you'll have the opportunity to talk about your objection at the hearing.
 If you are short on time, just note down a few key points and say that you wish to speak at the hearing.
-This will ensure that you get the chance to speak to the DLC about your concerns.
+This will ensure that you get the chance to speak to the district licensing committee about your concerns.
 You'll have time to prepare your full arguments for the hearing later.